roytang/blog/content/posts/2009/05/alara-reborn-release.md

 7-3 games, 3-1 rounds

-Didn&'t get the 4-0, but still in terms of deck building this one was a lot better than what I did with the prerelease sealed pool.
-I&'m thinking more clearly in terms of how to allocate the mana and how I&'m going to play the early drops.
+Didn't get the 4-0, but still in terms of deck building this one was a lot better than what I did with the prerelease sealed pool.
+I'm thinking more clearly in terms of how to allocate the mana and how I'm going to play the early drops.

-Next week is constructed (Regionals), but I don&'t have any deck lined up yet and will most likely cook something up the day before.
-I&'ll probably be playing something simple, aggro, red or all of the above.
-We&'ll see next week.
+Next week is constructed (Regionals), but I don't have any deck lined up yet and will most likely cook something up the day before.
+I'll probably be playing something simple, aggro, red or all of the above.
+We'll see next week.

  [1]: http://magiccards.info/autocard.php?card=Terminate
  [2]: http://magiccards.info/autocard.php?card=Lord of Extinction